 Release, Indemnification and Hold Harmless

 User agrees to indemnify, defend, and hold harmless District, its affiliates, subsidiaries, authorized representatives, directors, officers, agents, and employees against all liability for any costs, damages, judgments, awards, expenses, fines, penalties, attorneys' fees, or other claims for damages in connection with any suit, complaint, charge, proceeding, or action of any kind arising out of the use of the Facility by User made or suffered by any person or entity, including, but not limited to, any person attending User event, any person using the Facility at the direction of the User (including User employees, guests or third parties hired by User to perform any activity on or around the Facility), or the District.
-This duty to defend and indemnify includes, but is not lmited to, any liability for damages related to (1) death or bodily injury to any person while using, attending or traveling to or from, the Facility for any User event regardless of the claimed cause of the death or injury; (2) injury to, loss or theft of property incurred during, or as a result of, the use of the Facility by the User regardless of the claimed cause of the loss; (3) any failure or alleged failure by the User or any attendee of User event to comply with any provision of law applicable to the Facility, (4) any failure or alleged failure of the User to meet its obligations and responsibility as set forth in this Agreement or (5) any other loss, damage or expense arising under either (1), (2), (3) or (4) above, sustained by the User, the District or any person or entity entering the Facility to attend a User event conducted pursuant to this Agreement, except for liability resulting from the sole negligence of the District.
-User is solely responsible for ensuring the Facility is sufficient for the event(s) it conducts pursuant to this Agreement and shall indemnify and hold the District harmless for any claim or damage arising from any allegation that the Facilities are unsifficient or non-complaint with any applicable regulation or law as the result of any event conducted by User pursuant to this agreement.
-This hold harmless and indemnificatin includes, but is not limited to, compensatory damages, punitive damages, regulatory fines and penalties, and extra-contractual liability.
+This duty to defend and indemnify includes, but is not limited to, any liability for damages related to (1) death or bodily injury to any person while using, attending or traveling to or from, the Facility for any User event regardless of the claimed cause of the death or injury; (2) injury to, loss or theft of property incurred during, or as a result of, the use of the Facility by the User regardless of the claimed cause of the loss; (3) any failure or alleged failure by the User or any attendee of User event to comply with any provision of law applicable to the Facility, (4) any failure or alleged failure of the User to meet its obligations and responsibility as set forth in this Agreement or (5) any other loss, damage or expense arising under either (1), (2), (3) or (4) above, sustained by the User, the District or any person or entity entering the Facility to attend a User event conducted pursuant to this Agreement, except for liability resulting from the sole negligence of the District.
+User is solely responsible for ensuring the Facility is sufficient for the event(s) it conducts pursuant to this Agreement and shall indemnify and hold the District harmless for any claim or damage arising from any allegation that the Facilities are insufficient or non-complaint with any applicable regulation or law as the result of any event conducted by User pursuant to this agreement.
+This hold harmless and indemnification includes, but is not limited to, compensatory damages, punitive damages, regulatory fines and penalties, and extra-contractual liability.

 User shall submit a completed Save Harmless Agreement and Covenant Not to Sue at least 48 hours in advance of the facility use or the facility permit will automatically be canceled.